brooklynrail/brooklynrail-platform/content/events/2023/11/andrew-woolbright-gitte-maria-moller-a-dreaming-hand-wounded-by-thorns.md

 ---
 title: "Andrew Woolbright & Gitte Maria Möller: A dreaming hand, wounded by thorns"
-deck: Featuring Woolbright, Möller, and Tom McGlynn
+deck: Featuring Woolbright, Möller, and Tom McGlynn, with Katie Naughton
-summary: "Artists Andrew Woolbright and Gitte Maria Möller join Rail Editor-at-Large Tom McGlynn for a conversation.
-We conclude with a poetry reading. "
+summary: Artists Andrew Woolbright and Gitte Maria Möller join Rail Editor-at-Large Tom McGlynn for a conversation.
+We conclude with a poetry reading by Katie Naughton.
 people:
   - person: andrew-paul-woolbright
   - person: gitte-maria-moller